 Keywords can sometimes feel like strange, archaic signposts that lead you to the promised land of online success—if only you can decipher the right ones to follow and use.
-And that feeling isn’t unique to you—which is why we wrote this guide.
+And that feeling isn’t unique to you—which is why we wrote this guide to Keyword Match Types.

 Before diving into the weeds of Keyword Match Types, make sure your Google Ads account is set up and triple check that you’re up-to-date on your PPC basics.
 If you know the basics but want an intermediate course refresher on building keyword lists and dominating when it comes to SERPs, we’ve got some amazing resources for you.
 Now, on to the big question: what is keyword matching, and how is it related to “Mad” Max Rockatanski?

-The Thunderdome versus a Thunder Dome: Keyword Death Match
+The Thunderdome vs. a Thunder Dome: Keyword Death Match

 In Google Ads, keywords are the focus of most of your efforts.
 You bid on them, carefully choose the landing pages they link to, and tailor copy specifically for them.
 But English is an annoying language where one word can have multiple meanings.
 This can cause headaches, especially when a keyword you need to bid on is heavily contested by an unrelated industry.